 Hike one of the trails

 Boxes Point Trail Park at Tubby Cove parking area and walk back a short distance along the main road toward the bridge.
 This broad trail begins along the border between the forest and marsh.
 The trail then bends to reveal an old field planted in trees in 2016 on the right.
 From there the trail enters a forest of mixed evergreen and deciduous trees with an open understory.
 The forest fades to marsh as the trail nears its terminus at Boxes Point.
 Waterfowl, including tundra swans, are often visible in the late fall, winter, and early spring.
 Bald eagle sightings can be common from this point, particularly in the spring and early summer.
 During cold winters with ice on the river, bald eagles may be seen standing on the ice.
-The trail is 1.2 miles round trip. may be closed seasonally because of nesting birds.
+The trail is 1.2 miles round trip.

 Duck Inn Trail From Bogle’s Wharf Road, this trail begins in a wooded area dominated by loblolly pine and bordered by marshes, where evidence of previous prescribed fires is visible.
 This section of the trail is a good place to see migrating warblers and other songbirds in the spring.
 The trail then moves into a field of tall grasses and open marsh.
 Finally, the trail moves through an area of scattered loblolly pine and deciduous trees before terminating at the bank of the Chester River.
 Waterfowl may be visible here during late fall, winter, and early spring.
 The trail is one mile round-trip.